 Salmonella are motile, Gram negative rods of the family Enterobacteriaceae.
 Humans typically acquire Salmonella, through the ingestion of contaminated food or water, although transmission by fomites or direct faecel-oral spread can occur.
-Children are at the highest risk for Salmonella infection.

 Children under the age of 5 higher rates of Salmonella infection than any other aged group.
 In the United States, infants under the age of 1 year have the highest reported incidence rate of salmonellosis, with the highest rate in infants 2 months of age, and an abrupt decrease after infancy.
 Most cases are relatively mild.